-Change in Control Value of Accelerated Equity (\$)(1) 89,644
+Value of Accelerated Equity (\$)(1) Change in Control \$ 133,444

 (1) Mr. Melby's stock options were granted under the BankUnited, Inc. 2009 Stock Option Plan.
 Pursuant to the terms of the plan, the vesting of all of Mr. Melby's stock options would have accelerated assuming a change in control occurred as of December 31, 2010.
-The amount included in the chart assumes a price per share of our common stock equal to \$24, the midpoint of the price range set forth on the cover of this prospectus, as of December 31, 2010.
+The amount included in the chart assumes a price per share of our common stock equal to \$27, the initial public offering price per share.